pagkly/Zed/Investopedia4/What Is a Local Tax.md

 Municipal authorities typically issue bonds to fund some capital projects in the community.

-Investors who purchase [[municipal bonds]](https://www.investopedia.com/terms/m/municipalbond.asp) are lending money to the government which promises to repay a set amount of interest and repay the principal on a future date.
+Investors who purchase [[municipal bonds]](https://www.investopedia.com/terms/m/municipalbond.asp) are lending money to the government which promises to repay a set amount of interest and repay the [[Principal|principal]] on a future date.

-To service the debt, that is, to fulfill interest and principal repayment obligations on the bonds, a municipal government may issue a new tax or raise existing local taxes.
+To service the [[Debt|debt]], that is, to fulfill interest and [[Principal|principal]] repayment obligations on the bonds, a municipal government may issue a new tax or raise existing local taxes.